pydoit/doit/doc/dependencies.rst

 execution order
 -----------------

-If your tasks interact in a way where the target (output) is a file_dep (input) of another task, `doit` will make sure your tasks are executed in the correct order.
+If your tasks interact in a way where the target (output) of one task is a file_dep (input) of another task, `doit` will make sure your tasks are executed in the correct order.

 .. literalinclude:: tutorial/taskorder.py